jjones4/BudgetBuddyApp/README.md

 For example, a user "abrown" can have two budgets: Personal and Business.

-The only stipulation is that user names must be unique in the database.
+The only stipulations are: user names must be unique in the database and each user cannot have two budgets with the same name.

+However, two different users CAN have budgets with the same names.

 # Getting Started with BudgetBuddy